Tithorea

 Human History

 The ancient settlement of Tithorea was one of the cities of Phocis, mentioned by Pausanias in his Description of Greece and associated with mythological traditions involving Antiope and the goddess Athena.
-The area controlled one of the routes to the Oracle at Delphi, giving it strategic and religious importance in the ancient Greek world.
-During the Byzantine period, the region was part of the theme of Hellas, and monasteries established in the mountain forests served as centers of learning and religious life.
-The Greek War of Independence saw action in the area, and the village of Tithorea has been continuously inhabited through these successive historical periods, with the surrounding forest providing resources that sustained the community through ages of change.
+[1] The area controlled one of the routes to the Oracle at Delphi, giving it strategic and religious importance in the ancient Greek world.
+Ancient tower remains and ruins of the city walls dating to the 3rd-4th century BC survive in the area.
+[2] During the Byzantine period, the region was part of the theme of Hellas, and monasteries established in the mountain forests served as centers of learning and religious life.
+The village of Tithorea has been continuously inhabited through these successive historical periods, with the surrounding forest providing resources that sustained the community through ages of change.

 Park History